-Your personal photo is probably one of the most important parts of your profile after all they do say ‘picture speaks a thousand words’ – and for good reason, especially on LinkedIn.
+Your personal photo is probably one of the most important parts of your profile, after all, they do say ‘a picture speaks a thousand words’ – and for good reason, especially on LinkedIn.

 Statistics show that having a LinkedIn photo results in 21x more profiles views and 9x more connection requests.
 Why?